Moby Grape: Later releases

 Subsequent to the withdrawal of Vintage, Sony released Cross Talk: The Best of Moby Grape (2004), followed by Listen My Friends!
 The Best of Moby Grape (2007).
 Legendary Grape was issued for the first time in CD by Dig Music in 2003.
-In 2009, Sundazed Music issued The Place and the Time, a two disc collection of alternate takes, live versions and other previously unreleased material.
+In 2009, Sundazed Music issued The Place and the Time, a two-disc collection of alternate takes, live versions and other previously unreleased material.

-In February 2010 Sundazed released the First Official Live Moby Grape 'Live' Album on Vinyl and Compact Disc formats.
+In February 2010, Sundazed released the First Official Live Moby Grape 'Live' Album on Vinyl and Compact Disc formats.

 Tribute albums

 Moby Grape has been the subject of five fan-initiated tribute albums, whereby Moby Grape songs are covered by fans of the band.
 The series commenced with Mo'Grape (2000) and Even Mo'Grape (2002) and has been followed by Still Mo' Grape, Forever Mo and Just Say Mo.

 Work outside of Moby Grape

 Lewis, Miller, Mosley and Stevenson continued to perform and record, contributing to various artist's projects.

 Peter Lewis released a debut CD in 1995 and formed an acoustic duo with David West (released Live in Bremen, 2003).
-Lewis also spent three years (2000–2003) as a guitarist with the reformed Electric Prunes, contributing to the band's Artifact album (2002).
+Lewis also spent three years (2000–2003) as a guitarist with the reformed Electric Prunes, contributing to the band's albums Artifact (2002) and California (2004).

-Jerry Miller appears as both a solo artist and as a member of the Jerry Miller Band, and plays regularly in the Seattle/Tacoma, Washington area.
+Jerry Miller appeared as both a solo artist and as a member of the Jerry Miller Band, and played regularly prior to his death in 2024 in the Seattle/Tacoma, Washington area.

 Bob Mosley's relocation to the Santa Cruz area was noteworthy for weekly guest appearances with country music artist Larry Hosford, and in occasional duos with ex-Doobie Brothers keyboardist Dale Ockerman.
 Don Stevenson, who has rejoined Moby Grape for occasional performances, has developed business interests outside of the music industry, including time share sales of recreational property in Whistler, British Columbia, Canada, where he maintains a residence.

 In 2010, Don Stevenson, Jerry Miller and Omar Spence performed at the South by Southwest music festival (the performance at the Dirty Dog was recorded by Eric Sigsbey), while Peter Lewis appeared separately.